sagemath/sagewiki_to_gh-2022-10-10/interact/Loop_Quantum_Gravity.md

 {{attachment:5-cell.gif}}

-== Quantum tetrahedron volume and angle eigenvalues == by David Horgan.
+== Quantum tetrahedron volume, area and angle eigenvalues == by David Horgan.

 In this interact I calculate the angle,   area and volume for a quantum tetrahedron The angle is found using the expression: theta = arccos((j3*(j3+1)-(j1*(j1+j1)-j2*(j2+1))/(2*sqrt(j1*(j1+j1)*j2*(j2+1)))) The area is found using the expression: